Vasie1337/Kernel-Anticheat/README.md

 # Kernel-Anticheat - Check your detection vectors

 Why?
-I saw the thread of [B]apexlegends[/B] and i thought it was pretty cool so i tried to improve his code a bit and add some more features.
+I saw the thread of apexlegends and i thought it was pretty cool so i tried to improve his code a bit and add some more features.
 All the credits go to him because this was his idea.
 Ill add try to add more features later on.

 Features :
 -NMI StackWalking